 One such organiser is Shoreditch bar TT Liquor.
 In their virtual cocktail masterclass, an experienced host begins by teaching your team some core techniques, before leading you through a number of cocktail creations.
 At the end, you’ll all participate in a virtual cocktail making competition, ensuring the experience is as interactive as possible.

-They deliver all the professional kit and ingredients in boxes directly to your door, anywhere in the world via UPS international shipping.
+They deliver all the professional kit and ingredients in boxes directly to your door, anywhere in the world via UPS international shipping, which means that even international teams can get together to whip up some Christmas cheer.
 All you need to provide is the ice, a knife and a chopping board.

 Wine tasting experience

-If you’d like to add a touch of sophistication to your virtual Christmas celebrations, how about running an online wine tasting experience for your employees?
+If you’d like to add a touch of sophistication to your virtual celebration, how about running an online wine tasting experience for your employees?

 Team painting events